Image source: Flickr

 The selection of the right loadout method depends on the Cargo dimensions and weight, the limitations of the Quay side structure and cost effectiveness.

-Generally, skidded/SPMT loadouts are done longitudinally, i.e., the Cargo is moved along the length of the vessel.
-However, in some cases, transverse loadouts are also carried out (cargo moving along the width of the vessel) – when longitudinal strength of the vessel may be a concern.
+Generally, we carry out skidded/SPMT loadouts longitudinally, moving the cargo along the length of the vessel.
+However, in some cases, we also conduct transverse loadouts, moving the cargo along the width of the vessel, when we have concerns about the longitudinal strength of the vessel.

 Transverse Loadout (Source www.coscoht.com)